Paul Budde

 There was most of the time a great reluctance from the local nobility, States and cities to pay their contribution for these wars, they wanted peace not was as it greatly effected their economic prosperity.
 This caused many conflicts to drag on for decades with many stop and start wars depending on the available money at the time.

 Strategic military warfare was largely non-existing.
 There was the occasional great general, initially still leading rather small raiding parties, but increasingly these military elite on horseback were complimented with large, ill equipped, underpaid and underfed soldiers (landsknechts).
 There were some more specialised and better trained ‘professional’ armies mainly made out of German and Swiss landskechts.
+The Swiss in particularly were sought after (expensive) mercenaries, they had become a brand in the Middle Ages, something that it still visible in the Swiss Guard of the Vatican.
 Interestingly these armies were employed by both sides of the conflicts and based on where the money came from these troops could one day fight the enemy and the next day they were the enemy.

 The (fighting or financial supporting) nobility became more powerful during this period as in exchange for their services privileges were handed out to them.
 This gave them more and more power within their own ‘State’.
 A good example here are the Dutch nobility who played key roles under the reign of Charles V to only claim their own independence a decade after Charles died.